-- Evaluation of proposals, negotiations and contract closure
+- Preparation of tender documents, evaluation of proposals, negotiations and contract closure

 - Contract management

-- Supervision and inspection during design, construction and commissioning
+- Supervision and management of project implementation, including design reviews and supervision and inspection of construction and commissioning

 - Site management and HSE